metamath/lamp-guide/docs/index.md

   should be an English description of what is proved.
 Surround Metamath statements with backquotes (so they can be typographically formatted) and precede references to another with an isolated "~".
-  Conventionally this includes, at its end, a statement like "(Contributed by NAME, DD-MMM-YYYY)" where DD-MMM-YYYY is the date the proof was completed and MMM is the 3-letter English name of the month.
+  Conventionally this includes, at its end, text like "(Contributed by NAME, DD-MMM-YYYY)" where DD-MMM-YYYY is the date the proof was completed and MMM is the 3-letter English name of the month.